czimm79/MicroTracker.jl/docs/src/settingupuser.md

 To do this, MicroTracker uses the Julia packages [PyCall](https://github.com/JuliaPy/PyCall.jl#quick-start) and [Conda](https://github.com/JuliaPy/Conda.jl/tree/master) packages.

-!!! warning
+!!! note
     The Python packages are installed using Conda into the ROOT Conda environment.
 Currently, PyCall [does not allow](https://github.com/JuliaPy/Conda.jl/blob/master/README.md#conda-environments) using Conda packages from custom Conda environments.
+When using MicroTracker, PyCall is set to use the Python inside the root Conda.jl environment.

 ## Create a MicroTracker project
 Now that we have a new Julia environment in this folder with MicroTracker installed, lets start using MicroTracker!
 To import a package, Julia uses the keyword `using`.
 Make sure you're out of package mode by pressing `backspace`.
 The prompt should read `julia>` again.
 After that, we'll use the [`create_project_here`](@ref) function.